 Increase feedback opportunities.
 One of the best ways to encourage transparency is to provide more opportunities for feedback.
 Technology can make this process more seamless by providing data to employees about their performance.
 For example, using tools that share feedback on the tone of employees during phone calls and emails.
 Enabling a culture that encourages continuous feedback from managers and peers is also critical to this process.

 Manage expectations.
 You should also encourage managers to have thoughtful conversations with their employees about reprioritizing goals.
-Encourage employees to rethink their work in the context of the ongoing pandemic and everything that’s to come in 2022.
-Reviewing these goals frequently during check-ins and having them be more focused on the short-term can make the process easier for everyone involved.
+Encourage employees to rethink their work in the context of the current economic and social climate.
+Reviewing these goals frequently during check-ins and having them be more focused on the short term can make the process easier for everyone involved.

 Support manager growth.
-Our research found that skills like agility, resiliency, empathy, and vulnerability are becoming more important as managers navigate this year’s challenges.
+Our research found that skills like agility, resiliency, empathy, and vulnerability are becoming more critical as managers navigate this year’s challenges.
 That’s why we encourage HR teams to invest in upskilling their managers in these areas to better support their employees’ needs.
-Manager training can come in many forms, such as workshops, leadership development programs, and on-demand learning platforms.
+Manager training can take many forms, such as workshops, leadership development programs, and on-demand learning platforms.

 Organizations with trust don’t just respect and listen to employees – they adopt a community mindset.
 These organizations have ceased to think in terms of “us” (managers) and “them” (employees) and instead have adopted a “we’re all in this together” attitude.
 That attitude helps employees learn from their mistakes and invest in solving problems together.